Kaylin Rice Season 2023-24

-Kaylin Rice is in her first season with the LSU Women’s Basketball program as an assistant coach after following Head Coach Kim Mulkey from Baylor to LSU.
+Kaylin Rice is in her third season with the LSU Women’s Basketball program and her second as the Director of Women’s Basketball Recruiting.
+She is also back as an assistant coach.

 In March of 2020, she was named to the WBCA’s prestigious list of ‘Thirty Under 30,’ which recognizes up-and-coming assistant coaches in women’s basketball that exemplify involvement in community service, mentorship, impact on players, professional manner, attitude and professional association involvement.